July 26, 2021

 However, if tooth decay persists, more minerals will be lost.
 Enamel weakens and deteriorates over time, resulting in a cavity.

 A cavity is a hole in your tooth that is filled with bacteria.
 The best dentist must use a filling to fix the irreversible damage.

-Who Is Susceptible to Dental Decay?
+Who is Susceptible to Dental Decay?

 - Tooth decay is caused by not caring for your teeth effectively and eating and drinking too many sugary or starchy foods and beverages.

-- Because of consumption of drugs or due to certain disorders or cancer treatments, your body doesn’t make enough saliva.
+- Because of the consumption of drugs or due to certain disorders or cancer treatments, your body doesn’t make enough saliva.